FP-22-23/java-term-project-grnln/README.md

 Factory class to create objects of type Stages.
 Implemented functionality:

 - _Stages readStages(String path)_: Creates a Stages object whose stages have been read from a .csv file specified by the _path_ parameter.
+- _Stages readStagesToStream(String path)_: Creates a Stages object whose stages have been read from a .csv file specified by the _path_ parameter, using a stream and the third constructor in Stages.

 ### Container type - Stages